noahklein/checkmark-spam/README.md

 # Checkmark Spam

+Welcome, YouTube Checkmarks!
 Tired of spamming other YouTubers' comment sections with irrelevant ads for your channel?
 Now there's a better way!
 Download the marketing spam bot trusted by world-famous shills like Gus Johnson and Dani!
 Get thousands of likes without even watching the video you're commenting on!